-When mental illness was seen in primarily supernatural terms, water was seen as a spiritual purifyer.
-This makes sense when you think of the baptism and holy water of Christianity and the cleansing rituals of other religion.
-Certainly water was used by the Ancient Greeks to cure many maladies.
+When mental illness was seen in primarily supernatural terms, water was seen as a spiritual purifier.
+This makes sense when you think of the baptism and holy water of Christianity and the cleansing rituals of other religions.
+Certainly, water was used by the Ancient Greeks to cure many maladies.
 During the Middle Ages, manic people were often ducked into holy wells to the point of exhaustion.
-This spirutal approach to therapy dovetailed neatly with the humoral approach of using cold water to reduce the heat and dryness associated with yellow bile.
-One example of such a well and the combination of spirtual and humoral therapy can be found in this case study from Cornwal:
+This spiritual approach to therapy dovetailed neatly with the humoral approach of using cold water to reduce the heat and dryness associated with yellow bile.
+One example of such a well and the combination of spiritual and humoral therapy can be found in this case study from Cornwall:

-During the Renaissance, the Flemish physician and chemist Jean Baptiste Van Helmont (1580-1644) reintroduced water therapy in his Ortus Medicinae (1643).
-Van Helmont recommended that patients be fully immersed in cold water to the point of near death in the hopes of "killing the mad idea" which caused mental derangement.
-Slightly less severe variations of water treatment or ‘water cure’ were taken up during the eighteenth century – killing patients was not good for business.
+During the Renaissance, the Flemish physician and chemist Jean Baptiste Van Helmont (1580-1644) reintroduced water therapy in his Ortus Medicinae (1648).
+Van Helmont recommended that patients be fully immersed in cold water to the point of near-death in the hopes of "killing the mad idea" which caused mental derangement.
+Slightly less severe variations of water treatment or "water cure" were taken up during the eighteenth century – killing patients was not good for business.

 As Rush described: